quyvu01/OfX/README.md

 You have to create a class and implement interface `IStronglyTypeConverter<T>`, then you have to override 2 methods( `Convert` and `CanConvert`) to help OfX convert from general Id type(string) to your strongly type.
 Please check the example above!

+#### ThrowIfException

+This function enables strict error handling within `OfX`.
+When added, it ensures that any exceptions encountered during data mapping, request handling, or pipeline execution are not silently ignored but instead explicitly thrown.
+This helps developers quickly identify and debug issues by surfacing errors, making it easier to track down problems in the OfX processing flow.

+#### SetMaxObjectSpawnTimes

+This function sets an upper limit on the number of times an object can be spawned during recursive data mapping.
+By default (Max spawn times: `32`), OfX allows objects to be dynamically created and mapped, but in complex object structures, excessive recursive mapping can lead to performance issues or infinite loops.
+Setting maxTimes helps prevent excessive nesting by defining a safe threshold, ensuring that the mapping process remains efficient and controlled.

 ### 2. Integrate the `OfXAttribute` into Your Models, Entities, or DTOs